Vivienne Reeve leads our employment equalities practice, focusing lately on mental health, non-visible conditions and the menopause.

-Vivienne has a strong understanding of individual motivators for behaviours in the workplace and works closely with her clients to bring about the best outcomes in difficult situations, whether through restructures, investigations, exits or tribunal litigation.
-Her diverse client base incorporates both the public and private sector, from manufacturing, aviation, distribution, IT to social housing and large corporates, both UK based and international.
+Vivienne has a strong understanding of individual motivators for behaviours in the workplace and works closely with her clients to understand what sits behind a dispute, to bring about pragmatic outcomes in difficult situations, successfully resolving complex discrimination claims through Judicial Mediation, ACAS and directly.